EmpireVault

 Add a comment to a ticket to record progress or ask a question.
 Mark it visible to the requester when it should go out as a reply, or keep it internal when it's a note for your team only - the requester never sees internal comments.

 Mark a ticket resolved once the request is handled.
 If the requester follows up afterward, the ticket reopens automatically.
-Closed is the final state - it's set manually, or automatically after a resolved ticket has gone quiet for a while (see SLAs and Business Hours).
+Closed is the final state - set it from the ticket's page once the conversation is done (see SLAs and Business Hours for how resolved and closed play with your SLA reporting).

 Was this article helpful?